Meeting and Minutes

 Although all shareholders are entitled to a vote, not all shareholders may attend the meeting and vote.
 Most states have default quorum of a majority of voting shareholders.
 Some states allow the company to specify their own quorum requirements within their bylaws.
 During meetings items are presented to the shareholders to vote on.
 Depending on the topic voting requirements may differ.
 The corporation should check with their states to find out the minimum number for votes required to approve a particular action.

 Typically minutes of the shareholder/director meetings are taken by the secretary of the corporation.
-Minutes should include a high level overview of the meeting but doesn’t need to include the specific details.
+Minute taking should include a high level overview of the meeting but doesn’t need to include the specific details.
 The minutes are an official record of the decisions made during the meeting.
 The minutes of the meeting should include: time, date, place and who was in attendance at the meeting.
 They also should include the agenda items to be discussed, voting items and their outcome and how a certain individual voted on each item.

 Business Filing Section